Knicks Injury Report Against The 76ers

-The New York Knicks are hosting the Philadelphia 76ers on Sunday afternoon at Madison Square Garden in Manhattan.
+The New York Knicks will be in Pennsylvania to take on the Philadelphia 76ers on Wednesday evening, and for the game they have announced their injury report.

-The starting lineup for the Knicks can be seen in the tweet that is embedded below from the Twitter account of Underdog NBA.
+The full injury report for the Knicks against the 76ers can be seen in the screenshot that is captured below from the NBA's official injury report.

-For the game, they have announced their injury report, and the report can be seen in the screenshot that is captured below from the NBA's official injury report.
+Quentin Grimes, Miles McBride, Derrick Rose, Kemba Walker and Luka Samanic have all been ruled out for the game.

-Derrick Rose, Quentin Grimes and Luka Samanic have all been ruled out for the game.
+The two teams played each other on Sunday afternoon in New York City at Madison Square Garden, and the 76ers picked up a 125-109 road win.

 Related stories on NBA basketball